-Occupational exposures to carcinogens are estimated to cause over 5000 new cases of cancer in Australia each year.
+In Australia, exposure to carcinogenic (cancer-causing) agents in workplaces are estimated to cause over 5000 new cases of cancer each year.

 A much higher proportion of males than females are exposed to carcinogens at work, particularly those who hold a trade and are residing in regional areas.
 The risk of exposure cancer-causing agents is greatest for farmers, drivers, miners and transport workers.

 The Occupational Exposures to Carcinogens in Australia lists 38 cancer causing agents of high priority and specific to Australian workplaces.

 The most common workplace cancers in Australia are: